-Cinematic tales of survival, endurance, and tenacity can often run the risk of being overly sentimental or cliche ridden, but every so often there comes a film that handles those themes with admirable execution; director David Gordon Green’s Stronger is one such film.
-Anchored by sensitive performances, particularly from leads Jake Gyllenhaal and Tatiana Maslany, this real life story translates well to the big screen by sidestepping contrived heroism in favour of the everyday kind of strength.
+Cinematic tales of survival, endurance, and tenacity can often run the risk of being overly sentimental or cliche-ridden, but every so often there comes a film that handles those themes with admirable execution; director David Gordon Green’s Stronger is one such film.
+Anchored by sensitive performances, particularly from leads Jake Gyllenhaal and Tatiana Maslany, this real-life story translates well to the big screen by sidestepping contrived heroism in favor of the everyday kind of strength.

 Based on the memoir of the same name, Stronger recounts the story of Jeff Bauman (Gyllenhaal), a raucous and frequently irresponsible Bostonian, who loses both his legs after the 2013 bombings of the famed Boston Marathon.
 On the path to recovery it becomes obvious that Jeff will have to undergo more then just physical rehabilitation, but a mental one as well.
 Confronted with the great challenges ahead of him and the need to leave his old life behind, Jeff’s struggles highlight the endurance of the human spirit to move forward.

 Though the first half of the film moves rather slowly, it picks up to a winning conclusion.
-The use of CG imagery to ‘amputate’ Gyllenhaal’s legs remains an impressive illusion (much like Gary Sinise’s character in Forest Gump), while graphic scenes of the explosions aftermath are both vivid, yet just vague enough to allow us to assemble our own picture of how horrendous this incident really was.
-The heroism of everyday people and the struggle to not let evil win is presented in a respectful and emotional manner helping the film move beyond a ‘traditional’ feel good movie.
+The use of CG imagery to ‘amputate’ Gyllenhaal’s legs remains an impressive illusion (much like Gary Sinise’s character in Forest Gump), while graphic scenes of the aftermath of the explosion are both vivid, yet just vague enough to allow us to assemble our own picture of how horrendous this incident really was.
+The heroism of everyday people and the struggle to not let evil win is presented in a respectful and emotional manner helping the film move beyond a ‘traditional’ feel-good movie.